Holiday events happening in NWA

-ARKANSAS (KNWA) — Northwest Arkansas is getting into the holiday spirit with events happening all over the area.
+ARKANSAS (KFTA) — Northwest Arkansas is getting into the holiday spirit with events happening all over the area.

 Here is a list of events: